hydrusnetwork/hydrus/docs/launch_arguments.md

 This starts the program with 'Profile Mode' turned on, which captures the performance of boot functions.
 This is also a way to get Profile Mode on the server, although support there is very limited.

+# client-specific arguments

+##**`--pause_network_traffic`**

+This starts the program with `network->pause->all new network traffic` on.
+Useful for debugging a downloader in your boot session that is going crazy or stopping a problem subscription from launching.

 ##**`--win_qt_darkmode_test`**

-**Windows only, client only:** This starts the program with Qt's 'darkmode' detection enabled, as [here](https://doc.qt.io/qt-6/qguiapplication.html#platform-specific-arguments), set to 1 mode.
+**Windows only:** This starts the program with Qt's 'darkmode' detection enabled, as [here](https://doc.qt.io/qt-6/qguiapplication.html#platform-specific-arguments), set to 1 mode.
 It will override any existing qt.conf, so it is only for experimentation.
 We are going to experiment more with the 2 mode, but that locks the style to `windows`, and can't handle switches between light and dark mode.

-# server arguments
+# server-specific arguments

-The server supports the same arguments.
-It also takes an optional _positional_ argument of 'start' (start the server, the default), 'stop' (stop any existing server), or 'restart' (do a stop, then a start), which should go before any of the above arguments.
+The server also takes an optional _positional_ argument of 'start' (start the server, the default), 'stop' (stop any existing server), or 'restart' (do a stop, then a start), which should go before any of the above arguments.